marina601/discover-malta/TESTING.md

 - Edit Profile form consists of 2 forms, one is the `user_form` which takes all the information upon the registration and the other one is the `profile_form`.
 - Delete all the information from the form and click the "Update My Profile" button, confirm toast error notification is displayed to the user and no information is updated.
 - Confirm the placeholders display the information required for the form to be submitted
-- Try to type incorrect email address, confirm validation message is displayed telling the user what is missing
+- Try to type an incorrect email address, confirm validation message is displayed telling the user what is missing
 - Try to type letters into the phone_number field and submit the form, confirm the form validation message tells the user to enter a valid phone number
 ![phone-number-validation](readme-files/images/phone-number-error.jpg)
 - Try to update the profile picture, upload a non-image file, confirm the form validation has failed, the toast notification and form validation error is displayed to the user.